Afghanistan: US intelligence warns Biden against troop pullout | DW | 27.03.2021

 That deadline was part of a Trump-Taliban agreement signed in Doha, Qatar last year.

-Last year the Taliban vowed that if all US and international forces were withdrawn by May it would enter into such intra-Afghan peace talks and cut ties with al-Qaeda.
+Last year, the Taliban vowed that if all US and international forces were withdrawn by May it would enter into such intra-Afghan peace talks and cut ties with al-Qaida.

-Biden on Thursday at his first White House news conference said it would be hard to comply with that deadline, although he "could not picture" US troops still being present next year.
+At his first White House news conference on Thursday, Biden said it would be hard to comply with that deadline, although he "could not picture" US troops still being present next year.

 "We will leave.
 The question is when we leave," said Biden.

-The New York Times said Biden's officials were "jockeying" to influence the new president and his secretary of defense Lloyd Austin.
+The New York Times said Biden's officials were "jockeying" to influence the new president and his defense secretary, Lloyd Austin.

-Briefing the US Senate, Special Operations Command general Richard Clarke said capabilities provided to Afghan government forces were "critical to their success."
+Briefing the US Senate, General Richard Clarke, the head of US Special Operations Command, said capabilities provided to Afghan government forces were "critical to their success."

-On Friday, the Taliban said a troop presence beyond May 1 would amount to a "violation" and it would be "compelled to… continue its Jihad against foreign forces."
+On Friday, the Taliban said a troop presence beyond May 1 would amount to a "violation" and it would be "compelled to… continue its Jihad and armed struggle against foreign forces to liberate its country."

 Last Wednesday, an early election proposed by President Ghani's Kabul government was rejected by Taliban spokesman Zabihullah Mujahid, who said any decision on Afghanistan's future must be reached at the ongoing talks.